Digital Marketing Funnel: How to create An Automated Funnel

 It is the last call to action and your last opportunity to offer a discount or free trial.
 If you did a great job qualifying leads, it could be easy sales.
 The prospects are ready to buy, and you need to ensure a smooth transaction.
 Make sure to have a secure and friendly checkout page.

 Now that you have a new customer, things do not end there.
-Since researches have proved that it is more accessible to sell to an existing customer than to acquire a new one, you need to maintain a business relationship.
+Since research has proved that it is more accessible to sell to an existing customer than to acquire a new one, you need to maintain a business relationship.

 You don’t have to follow them personally, thanks to marketing funnel automation, which we will be explaining in the latter half of this writing.